Martingale decomposition of a $L^2$ space with nonlinear stochastic integrals: Optimization problem

-In the following, the problem that is solved is to approximate a square-integrable random variable $H\in L^2_0(P)$ with the stochastic integral \\ $\int M(ds,\theta_s)$ where $\theta$ is a predictable process in a set $\mathcal{I}^M$ to be defined.
-In other words, the goal is to solve
+In the following, the problem that is solved is the approximation of a square-integrable random variable $H\in L^2_0(\mathbb{P})$ with the stochastic integral $\int M(ds,\theta_s)$.
+In other words, the problem to solve is:

+where $\mathcal{I}^M$ is a set of suitable integrands which is yet to be defined.
 Intuitively, this problem can be seen as minimizing the distance from a point $H$ to a curve $\int M(ds,\theta_s)$ in a linear space.
-To characterize the solution, it is easier, if not necessary, to represent the curve respect to the basis of the linear space and study the properties of its representation.
-This is the topic of the next section.